 Improve your running technique:

 You can do this by keeping your posture upright, bending your arms, shooting for a 170-180 stride cadence, and developing a forefoot stride pattern.
+You can also use a tool, like STRYD, to accurately keep track of your pace and stride stats.

 Vary Your workouts